 This photograph came from “Brownsville Station” Facebook site.
 Their caption read: 1931 “1921 “Learn to fly for $100 (11 hours) in the New Curtiss Wright Junior.
 Rides $1.00.
 Les Mauldin – Brownsville Airport’ written on a custom-made spare tire cover; his daughter Junita on bumper.
 Photo taken in McAllen Texas.
 Thanks,,,,, Randy

+Below is a portion of an email I received from Chris Harbourt.
 Hi Randy, Great website!
 I have a picture of my grandfather Leonard DeLalio on Long Island NY when he was the owner of this plane as a youth maybe 16ish.
 Attached a photo and a picture of a model he made of the plane … Read more

 For those of you that know me, you know that I have recently retired.
 I am sure your question is, “Why have not you updated the site, since you have all this free time?”
 Good question.
 I will be updating it some, but I am spending most of my web time developing a new Curtiss … Read more

 Select Mysteries and go to Mystery 8 Person above to see a photograph I just uploaded.
 I received the photo with a number of others, but I am not sure whom is in the picture.
 Any help would be appreciated.
 Email me at firstname.lastname@example.org.
 Thanks